Salonga National Park: Ecology

 Located in the center of the Congo Basin, Salonga National Park protects the largest rainforest in Africa and the second largest in the world.
 The large size and ecological complexity of this rainforest has allowed species and communities to evolve relatively undisturbed.
 As a result, the national park protects a highly biodiverse and unique ecosystem.
 Of 735 identified plant species in the southwestern part of the park, 85% rely on animals to disperse their seeds, a process called zoochory.

 Many large mammals are found within the park at relatively high densities, including Bongo antelopes, black-crested mangabeys, leopards, and bonobos.
 The southern region has been the location for studies of bonobos in the wild.
 There are much higher populations of bonobos near the Iyaelima settlements than elsewhere in the park, apparently because the Iyaelima do not harm them and are playing a strong role in their conservation.
 Despite hunting pressure, a viable population of forest elephants survive in the park.

+Other than bonobo, park is home to several species primates such as Dryas monkey, Thollon's red colobus, Allen's swamp monkey, golden-bellied mangabey, red-tailed monkey, Potto, dwarf bushbaby.

-Other mammals in the park include the Dryas monkey, Thollon's red colobus, long-tailed pangolin, giant pangolin, tree pangolin, Angolan slender mongoose, aquatic genet, hippopotamus, the African golden cat, bushpig, yellow-backed duiker, sitatunga, okapi, bushbuck, water chevrotain and forest buffalo.
+Other mammals in the park include the long-tailed pangolin, giant pangolin, tree pangolin, Congo clawless otter, spotted-necked otter, Angolan kusimanse, aquatic genet, hippopotamus, the African golden cat, red river hog, blue duiker, yellow-backed duiker, sitatunga, bushbuck, water chevrotain and forest buffalo.

 There are many bird species present within the park, including the cattle egret, black stork and yellow-billed stork.
 The Congo peafowl, a threatened bird species endemic to the Congo Basin and the national bird of the Democratic Republic of the Congo, lives in both the primary and secondary forests within the park.

-56 fish species have been identified in the park, including the catfishes Clarias buthupogon and Synodontis nigriventris.
+56 fish species have been identified in the park, including the catfishes Clarias monsembulai and Synodontis nigriventris.

 African slender-snouted crocodiles are also found within the park.